Call our free Dementia Helpline 0800 888 6678

 A few inconclusive studies have suggested that drinking alcohol in moderation (specifically red wine) could have a protective effect against dementia, but if you do not drink alcohol, there is no reason to start as the evidence is limited.

-What are the recommended guidelines for safe drinking?
+What are the guidelines for low risk drinking?

 The Government and NHS recommend drinking no more than 14 units of alcohol per week.
 This should be spread across at least three days, with several alcohol-free days each week.